Donate via Fresh Hope Engage

 For families facing disadvantage, Thrive Local Impact steps in to help families meet the extra costs of state school education through the Pack to School program.

-The Hub Telopea is a men’s shed (family shed) program that teaches basic skills and also provide a link to other services provided by Hope Connect program.
+Telopea Shed is a community shed program for men and women, that teaches basic skills and provides a link to other services provided by Hope Connect Inc.

 As part of its commitment to serve the local community, Kingsford Community Church offers a free meal for anyone in need in the community as well providing food parcels at low cost.